Love Island Australia season 4: Islanders

 The first Islanders were announced on social media, one week before the premiere episode.
 Of the islanders who have participated on Love Island Australia 4 include Love Island Australia 3 winners Mitch Hibberd and Tina Provis (separated since winning their show).

+Future appearances

+Mitch Hibberd, Callum Hole, Jessica Losurdo, and Tina Provis appeared on season one of Love Island Games.